 What to Expect During A Telemedicine Visit

 Now, more than ever, our team of experts are here for you and continue to provide the care you need, both in-person and by video.
-Our telemedicine team is now offering virtual outpatient appointments.
-A video visit lets your family connect with your child's care team within minutes from the comfort of your home.
+With virtual outpatient appointments, your family is able to connect with your child's care team from the comfort of your home.

-“Lurie Children’s has been offering Telemedicine services for over 5 years, allowing us to connect our expert teams with children and their families around the world,” says Dana Schinasi, MD, Medical Director for Telehealth Programs. “ All of our providers have been trained in providing care through Telemedicine, using a secure, private, HIPAA-compliant system.
+“Lurie Children’s has been offering Telemedicine services for over six years, allowing us to connect our expert teams with children and their families around the world,” says Dana Schinasi, MD, Medical Director, Digital Health. “ All of our providers have been trained in providing care through Telemedicine, using a secure, private, HIPAA-compliant system.
 Our goal has always been to bring our teams to you, wherever you are located, whenever it is needed most.”

-If you have an upcoming video appointment or are looking to learn more, below we answer common questions to help you get the most out of your virtual visit!
+If you have an upcoming virtual visit or are looking to learn more, below we answer common questions to help you get the most out of your appointment!

 What should I do before our visit?